mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 {% include figure.html path="assets/img/projects/stock_performance.png" title="Stock Performance" alt="Stock Performance" class="img-fluid rounded z-depth-1" caption="Stock Performance" zoomable=true %}

 A closer look at the average performance of AAPL stock returns told a different story.
-The blue bars represent the 3-day average adjusted stock returns for each phone before release, and orange bars represent the 3-day average adjusted stock returns for each phone after release.
-The stock return increased the most for iPhone 8, changing from negative to positive return.
-It also had good performance for iPhone X. However, the adjusted stock return dropped significantly after the release of iPhone 11.
+The blue bars represent the 3-day average adjusted stock returns for each iPhone before release, and orange bars represent the 3-day average adjusted stock returns for each iPhone after release.
+The stock return increased the most for iPhone 8, changing from negative to positive return, and it also performed well for iPhone X. However, the adjusted stock return dropped significantly after the release of iPhone 11.
 This graph made me think that iPhone 11 might not be a successful iPhone release.

 {% include figure.html path="assets/img/projects/average_stock_performance.png" title="Average Stock Performance" alt="Average Stock Performance" class="img-fluid rounded z-depth-1" caption="Average Stock Performance" zoomable=true %}

 I grouped the articles into three folders: Apple, TechCrunch, and WSJ.
 The articles tend to mention multiple iPhone products together, so it was difficult to attribute each article to only one phone.
 Also, due to my desire to evaluate the sentiment of the press and marketing leading up to each release date, in addition to the major decline in the publishing of Apple and iPhone related articles after each release, I decided not to split the articles into 6 separate groups as I did for tweets.
 I looped through each txt file in each folder to read all articles as a large string.

-With the <b>Inquirer Dictionary</b>, I got sentiment score <b>net_pos_pct</b> for each news source.
-I did not use LM Financial Dictionary for WSJ articles because I wanted to compare sentiment scores for each news source, and I thought it better and more consistent to use the same dictionary to do so.
+With the <b>Inquirer Dictionary</b>, I calculated sentiment score <b>net_pos_pct</b> for each news source.
+I did not use LM Financial Dictionary for WSJ articles because I wanted to compare sentiment scores for each news source, and I thought it would be better and more consistent to use the same dictionary to do so.
 The variable <b>net_pos_pct</b> is net positive percentage, which is calculated using <b>(Positive words – Negative words) / Total words</b>.

 News reports generally relayed positive sentiment about iPhones, with Apple being the most positive about its own products.
 I defined a function to generate word clouds that allowed me to add weights to words based on the frequency of their appearances and show them in different sizes based on the weights to better visualize the content of the articles and tweets.
 By looking at the top words for each news source, it is clear that news sources emphasized different aspects of iPhones, reflecting each news source’s area of expertise. <b>Apple</b> mainly used words such as camera, photo, video (because new or updated camera was the key new feature) and store, customer, available, etc. <b>TechCrunch</b> frequently used tech words such as biometrics, screen, security, device, sensor, etc. <b>WSJ</b> liked to use words such as revenue, sales, share, and investor.

 Sentiment score for each Apple Newsroom, TechCrunch, and WSJ: